A Complete Guide to Cuts of Chicken

 • How to cook: Saute, boil, braise, deep fry, simmer

-Try this delicious chicken feet stew!
+Try this delicious chicken feet stew or this steamed chicken feet dim sum recipe!

 Order Your Ethical Pasture-Raised Chicken Today!